 Any SalesLoft admin or user with field configuration permissions can complete the Person field configuration.
 To access the Person field configuration, go to the Field Configuration tab under your Team Settings.

 You will complete your Person field configuration from the Person Field tab.
-Here you can edit field mapping preferences and add custom fields to map to default fields and Salesforce fields that do not exist in SalesLoft.
+Here you can edit field mapping preferences and add custom fields to map to default fields and CRM fields that do not exist in SalesLoft.

 Now the real fun begins.
 Let’s get to mapping those fields!